 A common concern about dental implants is their cost.
 However, given their longevity, they are actually quite affordable.
 From the start of treatment, you can probably expect your cost to be $1,500-$2,000 per tooth on average.
 Over the course of time, an implant actually ends up being about $100 per year, assuming your replacement tooth only lasts the minimum 20 years.
 Our implants, thanks to improving technology, can last even longer than that.

 Many places offer implants cheap (usually about $1,000 or less), but this is simply for the post.
-A full replacement tooth will cost more, based on the size of the tooth, the location, and any other necessary treatments before an implant can be placed.
+A full replacement tooth will cost more, depending on the size of the tooth, the location, and any other necessary treatments before an implant can be placed.
 Fortunately, costs are dropping, and with our CEREC machine, we can likely lower the costs even more.
 It is difficult to assess costs without coming in for a consultation, but Dr. Zadeh will try to make it as affordable as possible.

 Factors that go into the cost of an implant: